appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/offline-installation.md

 ### Software Requirements

-To use the `download` or `load` commands, the self-hosted Appcircle server version must be `3.8.1` or greater.
+To use the `download` or `load` commands, the self-hosted Appcircle server version must be `3.8.1` or later.

 You need some tools for offline installation or upgrade.
-These are already installed if you followed one of the installation pages and ran the command below.
+These are already installed if you followed one of the installation pages (Docker or Podman) and ran the command below.

 ```bash
 sudo ./ac-self-hosted.sh -i